trizen/Math-Bacovia/README.md

 # Math-Bacovia

-**Math::Bacovia** is a symbolic math library, with built-in support for numerical evaluation (including support for complex numbers).
+Math::Bacovia is a symbolic math library, with support for numerical evaluation (including support for complex numbers).

 # EXAMPLE